ialbert/pyblue-central/README.md

 Installation
 ------------

+Requirements: [setuptools](https://pypi.python.org/pypi/setuptools/1.0) needs to be installed.

-The tool is currently under development and is released via GitHub.
+The software is currently under development and is released via GitHub.
 To install you can [download the archive](https://github.com/ialbert/pyblue/archive/master.zip)  or clone via `git`:

     git clone git@github.com:ialbert/pyblue.git

-Once you have the code install with:
+Once you obtained the source code install with:

     cd pyblue
     python setup.py install